NLnetLabs/rotonda/README.md

 The channel operators are applications that create pub/sub channels that either merge two `rotoro` channels into one, or conversely broadcast one `rotoro` channel to multiple outputs.
 When merging two or more channels the input channels can be of different types.
 The output type will be another type that can be the union of all input types, or they can have specialized merge-functions to go from several input types to one output type.
 The channel operators can also only speak the `rotoro` internal protocol.

-Several `Tannhäuser Gate`s can be combined into one runtime, in that case the `rotoro` serialization and sending/receiving of messages is superfluous.
+Several Rotonda runtimes can be combined into one runtime, in that case the `rotoro` serialization and sending/receiving of messages is superfluous.

 Transformers
 ============